AlexD36/sieve-cpp-openmp-cuda/README.md

 This project also includes performance benchmarks to compare the execution times of each implementation.
 You can find the results in the `results/benchmark.txt` directory or in `benchmark_final.txt`.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.